How to Cook or Grind Wheat Berries

 Wheat Berry Storage

-Storing fresh wheat berries is an easy feat.
-Palouse Brand Wheat Berries are best when stored in an air-tight container in a cool, dry location like a pantry.
-As long as wheat berries are stored correctly, you can continue to enjoy them for at least three years.
+Storing fresh wheat berries correctly doesn't have to be complicated.
+Palouse Band Wheat Berries in all varieties are best when stored in an airtight container in a cool, dry area like a cupboard or pantry.
+Great solutions for wheat berry storage include: mason jars, any airtight food storage container, or buckets with gamma lids.
+As long as your fresh wheat berries are stored correctly, you can continue to enjoy them for at least three years.

 Cooking Instructions

-Cooking with wheat berries could not be any easier and we highly recommend it as they add a wonderful taste and texture to many recipes.
+Cooking with whole wheat berries could not be any easier and we highly recommend it as they add a wonderful taste and texture to many recipes.
+We love to cook our wheat berries and add them to salads and soups.
+Remember that for grinding wheat berries into flour, they don't require any cooking and can be milled raw.

 What you'll need